monireach2480/monireach2480/README.md

 # 💫 About Me:
-Motivated full-stack developer and AI/ML engineer pursuing a Bachelor of Science in Information and Communications Technology at the American University of Phnom Penh.<br>
+Motivated full-stack developer and data scientist pursuing a Bachelor of Science in Information and Communications Technology at the American University of Phnom Penh.<br>

 ## 🌐 Socials: